CrowdStrike/ansible_collection_falcon/roles/falcon_install/README.md

 ## Dependencies

-- Privilege escalation is required for this role to function properly.
+- Privilege escalation (sudo/runas) is required for this role to function properly.
+  > See [Privilege Escalation Requirements](../../README.md#privilege-escalation-requirements) for more information.

 ## Example Playbooks